 The main purpose of this type of test is to find out the different types of mould growing on a surface.
-It is also used to determine if it is even mould which is growing in the first place.
+It is also used to determine if it is even moulded which is growing in the first place.
 Many people want to know the types of mould growing in their property.
-Some mould can be more dangerous than others.
-This is an inexpensive test which can help determine this.
+Some moulds can be more dangerous than others.
+This is an inexpensive test that can help determine this.

 DNA Mould Testing

-This is a relatively new testing procedure (since 2006) which as steadily becoming a standard.
-I will not go into specifics here, suffice to say that ERMI testing will give a score based of DNA testing of mould as to how mouldy the property is.
-This test can also give defensible evidence whether the mould issue was cased by water damage or not.
+This is a relatively new testing procedure (since 2006) that is steadily becoming a standard.
+I will not go into specifics here, suffice to say that ERMI testing will give a score based on DNA testing of mould as to how mouldy the property is.
+This test can also give defensible evidence of whether the mould issue was caused by water damage or not.

 Advantages of ERMI Testing

-- It is far more accurate — it will give you a mould spore analysis down to sub species level.
+- It is far more accurate — it will give you a mould spore analysis down to the subspecies level.
 This type of accuracy is important if trying to establish whether the cause of the mould is from water damage and also is important if you are suffering health issues.